 The ideal suture should cause minimal tissue reaction to allow for clean, uncomplicated healing.
 Biocompatibility refers to how well a material coexists with living tissue without causing an adverse immune response.
 Natural sutures, like plain or chromic gut, tend to provoke a more significant inflammatory response as the body breaks them down enzymatically.
 In contrast, synthetic polymers are absorbed through hydrolysis, a gentler process that typically results in less tissue reaction.
 The choice depends on the procedure and patient; a minimal reaction is almost always preferred to reduce inflammation, discomfort, and the risk of infection.

-Match Tensile Strength to the Procedure
+Matching Tensile Strength to Your Procedure

 Tensile strength is the amount of force a suture can withstand before it breaks.
 The suture you choose must be strong enough to hold the wound edges together securely against the natural tensions of the surrounding tissue, especially in mobile areas like the cheeks or tongue.
 The key is to find the perfect balance of strength, flexibility, and longevity for the specific surgical site.
 For example, a high-tension area may require a suture with a longer-lasting tensile strength profile, while a simple soft tissue closure may not.
 Our MacSuture line offers reliable options to meet various procedural demands.